 The average contribution to the CO2 asymmetric stretch vibrational frequency from each of the map components is listed in Table 2.
 This data demonstrates that the Lennard-Jones potential energy is an important predictor of the vibrational frequency of CO2 solvated in [C4C1im][PF6], while the electrostatic potential plays a secondary role.
 This contrasts many prior spectroscopic maps where solvatochromic frequency shifts were based purely on the electrostatics of the environment.47,62,88 This finding is perhaps surprising at first, because one might expect electrostatics to dominate the interactions of a solute with charged solvent molecules; however, one has to consider that (1) CO2 is not dipolar or charged, and as such will not interact with uniform electric fields very strongly, and (2) the ionic liquid, particularly the [C4C1im] butyl tails, have large domains where the dominant interactions are dispersive.
 These points make it conceivable that van der Waals effects dominate the CO2-IL interaction.

 To further unravel the origin of the impact of CO2-IL interactions on the vibrational signature of CO2, we use the fact that the LJ contributions to the spectroscopic map can be further decomposed.
 In particular, we separate the LJ term into its repulsive (~r-12) and attractive (~r-6) contributions (Table 2).
 We find that the attractive and repulsive LJ terms contribute –7.0 cm-1 and +4.9 cm-1, respectively, to the overall LJ vibrational shift of –2.1 cm-1.
 The large contribution from the repulsive LJ term is yet another surprise.
 To aid in identifying the physical origins of the large repulsive LJ contribution, we performed symmetry adapted perturbation theory (SAPT)71 calculations that decompose the total interaction energy into physically meaningful components.
 This analysis should be contrasted with the empirical spectroscopic map, where a good fit implies correlation but not necessarily causation.
 Our SAPT calculations yield energy contributions, but it should nevertheless be possible to estimate the relative importance of different interactions for vibrational frequencies.
-The SAPT decomposition supports the previous discussion in that electrostatic interactions (electrostatics, induction) plus the exchange (exchange repulsion, exchange-induction) roughly cancel (total -1.3 kcal/mol), whereas dispersive interactions dominate the interaction (total –4.7 kcal/mol from dispersion plus exchange-dispersion).
+The SAPT decomposition supports the previous discussion in that electrostatic interactions (electrostatics, induction) plus the exchange (exchange repulsion, exchange-induction) roughly cancel (total -1.3 kcal/mol at the 6-31G** DCBS level), whereas dispersive interactions dominate the interaction (total –4.7 kcal/mol from dispersion plus exchange-dispersion).
 However, the SAPT data also reveals that exchange-dispersion (the repulsive dispersion part) is over an order of magnitude smaller than the attractive dispersion contribution (10.1% of the total dispersion interaction).
 This result has to be contrasted with the ~40% contribution that the repulsive LJ potential makes to the vibrations.
-Since the repulsive LJ contribution is the dominant repulsive interaction incorporated in our model, the SAPT results suggest that the repulsive part of the LJ potential fits an agglomerate of exchange (Pauli) repulsion stemming from charge overlap (74.7% of the repulsive interactions), exchange induction (20.7%) plus exchange dispersion (4.6%).
+Since the repulsive LJ contribution is the dominant repulsive interaction incorporated in our model, the SAPT results suggest that the repulsive part of the LJ potential fits an agglomerate of exchange (Pauli) repulsion stemming from charge overlap (74.3% of the repulsive interactions), exchange induction (21.0%) plus exchange dispersion (4.7%).